MI5 is headed by the Director General, currently Andrew Parker. The role of the Director General was set out in the Security Service Act 1989.

 Andrew Parker is the current Director General of MI5.
 He is the seventeenth Director General to have headed MI5 since the post was created in 1909 (see former Directors General for a list of his predecessors).

-Andrew was appointed Deputy Director General of the Security Service in April 2007.
-As such, Andrew has been responsible for leading all MI5's investigative and operational work.
-He succeeded Sir Jonathan Evans as Director General in April 2013.
+Andrew was appointed Deputy Director General of the Security Service in April 2007, and succeeded Sir Jonathan Evans as Director General in April 2013.

 Andrew (born 1962) holds a degree in Natural Sciences from Cambridge University, and is married with two children.
 He enjoys the outdoors and is a keen ornithologist and wildlife photographer.